 Lifeguard Certificate

 Every year in Philadelphia, Parks & Recreation struggles to open all of the public pools due to a lifeguard shortage.
-To fill that need, and to provide an opportunity for teens to develop work history, expand their professional networks, we raised the funds to be able to pay teens to get their certification.
-We received 248 applications in 9 days, for just 115 openings.
+To fill that need, and to provide an opportunity for teens to develop work history, expand their professional networks, in 2023, we piloted in partnership with Drexel University and Philadelphia Parks & Recreation an opportunity for teens to get paid to earn their lifeguard certification.
+We received 248 applications in 9 days, for just 15 openings.

 In addition to getting their certification, teens participate in weekly workshops learning how to create a resume and a LinkedIn profile, and get support completing the application making them eligible to work at parks & Recreation as a lifeguard over the summer (and beyond!).
 We also helped them get their necessary physical exam.